EsperAdmin/arataka-web/README.md

 Arataka dev personal/portfolio website

 ### about
-This is my simple website I will eventually make to host projects made by me, duh!
+This is my website to exist as both my project repository and a weird place I just felt like making